 Obviously this isn’t a film for everyone, LandLocked is art horror and will have many of those expecting a more conventional film looking at their watches.
 But those who like a properly executed slow burn, or get hooked by the film’s odd tone will be rewarded when the sense of unease starts to build and grow.

-Dark Sky Films will release LandLocked in select theaters as well as to VOD and Digital platforms on January 6th.
+Dark Sky Films will release LandLocked in select theatres as well as to VOD and Digital platforms on January 6th.
 And if you’re looking for more films like this, FilmTagger can offer a few suggestions.